What is this #whomademyclothes movement?

 You can use this flyer which also can be found at the Fashion Revolution website.
 Show your label and ask brands: #whomademyclothes.

-Which brand will you be asking: who made my clothes?
+So, which brand will you be asking: who made my clothes?